sairis-ai/help-center/docs/Administration/AI-Management/Knowledge-Bases/knowledge-base.md

 ## Introduction

-The Knowledge Base Configuration dialog allows administrators to create and edit knowledge bases within the AI Assistant platform.
-A knowledge base (KB) is a collection of content that the AI uses to provide answers to user queries.
-This guide explains how to configure knowledge bases effectively using the KB Dialog interface.
+The AI Knowledge Base Dialog provides an interface for creating and managing Knowledge Bases (KBs) - specialized collections of information that your AI can access when responding to questions.
+This form-based component allows administrators and content managers to configure how knowledge bases appear, what information they contain, and how the AI processes that information when generating responses.
+Well-configured knowledge bases are essential for providing accurate and relevant AI responses that leverage your organization's specific information.

 ## Accessing Knowledge Base Configuration